History of Alpha Zeta Delta of Chi Psi

 However, in the fall of 2015, with momentum building again, the Alpha was notified that the landlords had sold the property to Kappa Delta sorority and would not be renewing the lease.
 The alumni corporation board and the undergraduate brothers once again set out looking for a place for Alpha Zeta Delta to call home.
 After a laborious search the Alpha decided that beginning in the summer of 2017 the Alpha would move to the other side of campus and sign a long term lease with option to purchase a beautiful old fraternity house at 606 West Ohio in Urbana.
 Originally built in 1935 for Theta Upsilon sorority, it was owned and occupied by Alpha Chi Sigma professional chemistry fraternity from 1937 to 2007 before being sold to and recently renovated by a local property management company.

 For more than a century, Alpha Zeta Delta of Chi Psi has experienced cycles of highs and lows at the University of Illinois but has never wavered in her persistent pursuit of the Chi Psi experience, and every generation has continued the unbroken chain of never-ending friendship and fellowship only available within the bonds of our beloved Fraternity.
-The brothers of Alpha Zeta Delta enter 2016 with a spirit of enthusiasm and hope for the future, as Chi Psi prepares to celebrate 175 years as an innovative fraternity of gentlemen in pursuit of excellence, and as Alpha Zeta Delta continues her quest to be a model fraternity at the University of Illinois.
+The brothers of Alpha Zeta Delta enter a new era with a spirit of enthusiasm and hope for the future as Alpha Zeta Delta continues her quest to be a model fraternity at the University of Illinois.
 Oskee Wow Wow!